"No... it's Iowa."

 It is built on a unique story idea about an Iowa farmer who decides on a whim to build an expensive baseball field.

 Barely making a profit as it was, the cost of building the baseball field and the land it takes over puts them financially in trouble.
-But after a few months Shoeless Joe does appear, bewildered himself but with an honest desire to play some baseball.
-Eventually more baseball players from that time period who have died return to play another game.
-Unfortunately Ray and his family are the only ones who see the players, and the bank is looking down on them.
+But after a few months, Shoeless Joe does appear, bewildered himself but with an honest desire to play some baseball.
+Eventually more dead baseball players from his time period return to play.
+Unfortunately, Ray and his family are the only ones who see the players and the bank is looking down on them.

 has a very strange concept, but what it carries is an underlying metaphor of faith and redemption, along with the simple joy of a father and son playing catch.
 It is one of Costner's most well known films and also one of James Earl Jones' most famous roles outside of voicing Darth Vader

 It was nominated for several Oscars including Best Picture and Best Adapted Screenplay.

 - Actual Pacifist: Terrence, which is how Ray is able to call Terrence's bluff when he attacks him.

 - Adaptation Distillation: In the book, Ray meets his father right away.
 Terrence Mann in the film is a Lawyer-Friendly Cameo of J. D. Salinger in the book.
 Ray's goal revolves around his twin brother.